schlae/AmdekDVM/README.md

 * The other daughterboard sits on motherboard positions B6 and B7, hosting two 74LS257 chips.
 This intercepts the eight digital video bits before they go through encoding to composite video.

-The exact daughterboard wiring is not known at this time.